ESD Construction and Design Awards

 - Nominators are solely responsible for identifying other significant participants in their projects.
 For example, if there are two major designers and three major constructors on the project, all must be listed on—and all must sign—the entry form.
 This information must be included at the time of submittal.

 - A list of major consultants, sub-contractors and material suppliers must be attached to the nomination essay.
 Clearly describe each participant’s role and include their contact information.

 - A maximum of 16 single-sided pages (in addition to pages required for #5 above), in type no smaller than 10 points will be accepted.
 This includes one title page and 15 pages of descriptive text, floor plans, site plans, photographs (clearly labeled) and illustrations.
 The entry form and list of major consultants is not included in the 16-page maximum.
 Please note that additional graphic material may be required if your entry is selected as a winner.
 All entries become the property of ESD and will not be returned.

 - All entries must be submitted to ESD in a standard three-ring binder or other form of binding with the name of the project on the cover.
 Entries submitted via email should be in a PDF format.

-Please complete this form and return it with the entry fee by no later than 4 p.m. on Thursday, February 28, 2019.
+Please complete this form and return it with the entry fee by no later than 4 p.m. on Wednesday, March 31, 2021.
 Checks should be made payable to The Engineering Society of Detroit and mailed with the nomination essay to 20700 Civic Center Drive, Suite 450, Southfield, MI 48076.
 If you are submitting more than one project, please use separate entry forms.
 Providing one check for multiple submissions is acceptable.
 Fees can be paid by credit card by contacting Leslie Smith, CMP at firstname.lastname@example.org.
 Questions may be directed to Leslie A. Smith, CMP at 248-353-0735, ext.
 152 or email@example.com.
-Additional information is available at www.esd.org.

 After You Have Submitted An Entry